 The next section includes criteria that are specific to each Expenditure Plan program.
 The questions that are required to be filled out for each program will auto-populate once the Prop L program is selected on the Scope & Schedule tab.
-06- Muni Transit Maintenance, Rehabilitation, and Replacement Safety Yes - the project will replace a 110+ year old building that is too small, not configured for modern transit vehicles, and which has obsolete and outmoded building systems (HVAC, electrical, plumbing, etc.), and which has seismic concerns if a major earthquake were to occur.
-Need (Asset Useful Life) (Vehicles Sub-program) N/A Improves Efficiency of Transit Operations (Vehicles Sub-program) N/A Need (Asset Useful Life) (Facilities and Guideways Sub-program) Yes - the project will replace a 110+ year old building that is too small, not configured for modern transit vehicles, and which has obsolete and outmoded building systems (HVAC, electrical, plumbing, etc.), and which has seismic concerns if a major earthquake were to occur.
-Improves Efficiency of Transit Operations (Facilities and Guideways Sub-program) Yes - the project will replace a 110+ year old building that is too small and which is not configured for modern transit vehicles.
-The new facility will reflect the changes to vehicles over the past several decades.
-Staff will have better working conditions, better HVAC, better restrooms, new lactation rooms, a wellness - health - exercise room, etc. Residential units will be located adjacent to and above the facility.
+06- Muni Transit Maintenance, Rehabilitation, and Replacement Yes - the project will replace a 110+ year old building that is too small, not configured for Safety modern transit vehicles, and which has obsolete and outmoded building systems (HVAC, electrical, plumbing, etc.), and which has seismic concerns if a major earthquake were to occur.
+Need (Asset Useful Life) N/A (Vehicles Sub-program) Improves Efficiency of N/A Transit Operations (Vehicles Sub-program) Need (Asset Useful Life) Yes - the project will replace a 110+ year old building that is too small, not configured for (Facilities and Guideways modern transit vehicles, and which has obsolete and outmoded building systems (HVAC, Sub-program) electrical, plumbing, etc.), and which has seismic concerns if a major earthquake were to occur.
+Improves Efficiency of Yes - the project will replace a 110+ year old building that is too small and which is not Transit Operations configured for modern transit vehicles.
+The new facility will reflect the changes to vehicles (Facilities and Guideways over the past several decades.
+Staff will have better working conditions, better HVAC, Sub-program) better restrooms, new lactation rooms, a wellness - health - exercise room, etc. Residential units will be located adjacent to and above the facility.
 This cell intentionally left blank.